-The TSC2000 has an on-board 8-bit D/A converter, configured as shown in Figure 27.
+The TSC2200 has an onboard 8-bit D/A converter, configured as shown in Figure 27.
 This configuration yields a current sink (A{OUT}) controlled by the value of a resistor connected between the ARNG pin and ground.
-The D/A converter has a control register, which controls whether or not the converter is powered up.
+The D/A converter has a control register that controls whether or not the converter is powered up.
 The 8-bit data is written to the D/A converter through the D/A converter data register.